CirroBuild/FrostiDocs/docs/concept/designated-timestamp.md

 out-of-order (O3) by time.
 Configuring how the system handles ingestion of O3 records is done via [O3 hysteresis](/docs/guides/hysteresis/) configuration.

-:::tip
+:::info

-In versions prior to 6.0.0, once a column is elected as a designated timestamp, it will enforce an order policy on this column, and O3 inserts will be rejected.
-In other words, new timestamp values need to be greater than or equal to the latest timestamp in the column.
+In versions prior to 6.0.0, when a column was elected as a designated timestamp, it would enforce an order policy and O3 inserts would be rejected.
+In other words, new timestamp values needed to be greater than or equal to the most recent timestamp in the column.

 :::